Meet the Board of Directors

 Donald L. “Don” Lucas, '59 Marketing

 Don Lucas is founder of the Lucas Dealership Group, one of the first multiple franchise automobile companies in the country.
 From 1964 to 2000, Lucas owned more than 40 different dealerships in San Francisco, Santa Clara, San Jose, Monterey and Hawaii.
 His company was ranked among the top 25 automobile corporations in the nation.
 He currently heads Lucas Trust Ventures, which oversees his real estate and private investment holdings.
 Lucas currently serves as a member of the Board of Overseers for the Hoover Institute at Stanford.
 Lucas and his wife, Sally (SJSU, 1957), are involved with numerous local nonprofit organizations.
-In 2004, the Lucases founded the Lucas Artist Residency Program at Villa Montalvo, and in 2006 made a $10 million donation to establish the Donald and Sally Lucas Graduate School of Business.
+In 2004, the Lucases founded the Lucas Artist Residency Program at Villa Montalvo, and made leadership gifts to establish the Donald and Sally Lucas College of Business.
 The Lucases divide their time between their homes in Pebble Beach, Los Gatos and Hawaii.

 Amir Mashkoori, '84 Business, '86 M.B.A.